ourzora/zora-protocol/packages/protocol-sdk/README.md

 # Zora Protocol SDK

-Protocol SDK allows users to create tokens using the Zora Protocol, and mint them.
+Protocol SDK allows developers to create tokens using the Zora Protocol and mint them.

 ## Installing